lizmat/ParaSeq/README.md

 Batch sizes that are too small, have a tendency to have their resource usage drowned out by the overhead of batching and dispatching to threads.

 This implementation automatically adapts batch sizes from the originally (implicitely) specified batch size for better throughput and resource usage.
-If this feature is not desired, the `:!auto` argumennt can be to switch automatic batch size adjustment off.
+If this feature is not desired, the `:!auto` argument can be used to switch automatic batch size adjustment off.

 Unnecessary parallelization
 ---------------------------